 Coffin and coffin housing being hoisted up a rickety bamboo structure onto the main funeral tower.
 Once the coffin is there, the bearers jump up and down.
 This tower was a temporary structure.
 We could see the floor starting to sag under the weight of the coffins and the people on it.

-third group was performing their chant.
+We left while the third group was performing their chant.

 Wow.
 Words fail me when I try to describe what I saw.
 It is, obviously, hard to watch any sentient being die, especially one that is culled while in its prime.
 As westerners, we are far removed from this as our meat comes in sanitized little packages that discourage us from thinking about where it really came from.
 Apart from the three buffalo, a number of pigs were killed and then immolated.
 I wasn’t anywhere close to where that happened, but I could hear their screams.
 It was stomach churning.